Jason2Brownlee/HumanTSPSolver/README.md

 The interaction with the fragments of traveling salesman problems was managed via Java applets with a graphical interface.

-Partial solutions were collected into a mysql database.
+Partial solutions were collected into a MySQL database.

 ### Screenshot